Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Methodology

-To enhance the relationship modeling between dialog context and corresponding semantic representations, we propose a point-wise context-state contrastive learning strategy (Mars-P) to close the continuous representation gap between dialog context $\{C_t,U_t\}$ and corresponding semantic representations, including dialog state $D_t$ and action state $A_t$, for the same dialog turn.
+To achieve dialog context representation, which is semantically more consistent with its semantic state representation, we propose a pair-aware context\&state contrastive learning strategy (Mars-P) to close the continuous representation gap between dialog context $\{C_t,U_t\}$ and corresponding semantic states, including belief state $B_t$ and action state $A_t$, for the same dialog turn.

-We consider the dialog context $\{C_t,U_t\}$ and the dialog state $D_t$ from the same dialog to be as consistent as possible in the representation space, while the dialog context is as far away from other dialog states as possible.
-As illustrated in Figure~\ref{fig:methods}, the source continuous representation of the dialog context `\textit{can you find a theater to go to in town?}' should be similar to that of the dialog state `\textit{[attraction] type theatre}' rather than other dialog states `\textit{[attraction] type college}' and `\textit{[restaurant] name la margherita}'.
+We consider the dialog context $\{C_t,U_t\}$ and the belief state $B_t$ from the same dialog to be as consistent as possible in the representation space, while the dialog context is as far away from other belief states as possible.
+As illustrated in Figure~\ref{fig:methods}, the source continuous representation of the dialog context `\textit{can you find a theater to go to in town?}' should be similar to that of the belief state `\textit{[attraction] type theatre}' rather than other belief states `\textit{[attraction] type college}' and `\textit{[restaurant] name la margherita}'.

-Specifically, the dialog state $D_t$ would be encoded into a hidden representation $H_{dd}$ through the shared encoder:
+Specifically, the belief state $B_t$ would be encoded into a hidden representation $H_{bb}$ through the shared encoder:

-{ } For every dialog context input, we treat the corresponding dialog state from the same dialog as a positive sample and other dialog states and dialog contexts in the same batch as negative samples.
+{ } For every dialog context input in a batch, we treat the corresponding belief state from the same dialog as a positive sample and other belief states and dialog contexts in the same batch as negative samples.
 Therefore, this dialog model is optimized by minimizing the objective function:

-{ } where $cos(\cdot)$ denotes the cosine similarity function. $T$ is a temperature hyperparameter. $N$ is the batch size. $H_{cd}^i$ denotes dialog context hidden representation of the $i$th element in the batch. $H_{dd}^k$ denotes a dialog state hidden representation of the $k$th element in the batch.
+{ } where $cos(\cdot)$ denotes the cosine similarity function. $T$ is a temperature hyperparameter. $N$ is the batch size.
+In a batch, $H_{cb}^i$ denotes the $i$th dialog context hidden representation after average pooling, and $H_{bb}^k$ denotes the $k$th belief state hidden representation after average pooling.